‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 The families who evacuated at a moment’s notice, some who say they have now lost their homes, must deal with other losses that can also be devastating, from daily essentials like medications and shoes to meaningful possessions such as sculptures and artwork, to treasured keepsakes from the birth of a child or the life of a parent.

-At least 104 properties have been destroyed by the fire, while 22 have been left damaged, Ventura County Fire Department officials said in an update Saturday evening.
+At least 134 properties have been destroyed by the fire, while 46 have been left damaged, according to a Sunday morning update.
 Ten damage inspection teams have been deployed to inspect structures along the path of the blaze.

 Ten people endured non-life-threatening injuries from the Mountain Fire, which are mostly related to smoke inhalation, Ventura County Sheriff Jim Fryhoff said.